 An abstract is a very brief (most often between 100-300 words in length, sometimes longer) overview of your research.
-NEVER go over the word limit, and don't write far too little.
+NEVER go over the word limit, and don't write far too little-it could appear lazy.

 There are 3 primary functions of writing proposals/abstracts: